CognitiveScale/cortex-certifai-examples/models/h2o_dai_german_credit/README.md

 the Mojo from python.
 Follow the [instructions](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/scoring-pipeline-cpp.html#downloading-the-scoring-pipeline-runtimes) to download and install the runtime into your `daimodel` environment.

-4. Unzip the MOJO Scoring Pipeline that you downloaded at the end of your experiment, and copy `mojo.pipeline` into this folder.
+4. Unzip the MOJO Scoring Pipeline that you downloaded at the end of your experiment, and copy `pipeline.mojo` into this folder.

 5. To run a Driverless AI H2O pipeline, you must have a license.
 Put your license key in a file in this folder e.g. `license.txt` and set an